cuwip-nyc/cuwip-nyc.github.io/faq.md

 It is very important to complete all parts of the application and to write a thoughtful Applicant Statement.
 If conferences are oversubscribed, priority will be given to applicants who:

-- Are undergraduate physics or engineering physics majors
+- Are undergraduate physics and/or related majors
 - Have never attended an APS CUWiP
 - Are applying to attend the conference that is geographically closest to their expected location January 12-14, 2018.

-There is no formal application or registration process for non-undergraduate students and interested faculty/mentors.
-We encourage you to email cuwipnyc@gmail.com for details about attendance and participation.

 #### Are "application" and "registration" the same thing?

 No. You apply to attend a CUWiP conference (the one closest to you), and you are accepted, wait-listed or declined according to the priorities listed above.
-Application is free, and the deadline is Friday, October 13, 2017 at midnight ET.
-After you have been accepted, you then register with the conference to which you have been accepted (you may be assigned to a different conference depending on the number of applications) to confirm that you will actually be attending.
+Application is free, and the deadline is **Friday, October 13, 2017 at 11:59 PM EDT**.
+If you are accepted, you then register with the conference to which you have been accepted (you may be assigned to a different conference depending on the number of applications) to confirm that you will actually be attending.

 #### How do I know which site to apply to?